 — Kelly Burke, co-owner of Kifcure

-Hemp-based construction materials are sustainable and also high-performing, offering superior insulation, fire resistance and durability, according to her email.
+Hemp-based construction materials are sustainable and high-performing, offering superior insulation, fire resistance and durability, her email said.

 Other benefits to using industrial hemp in construction is more job creation across the state, she wrote.

-“From farming and processing to construction and research, this new industry will provide a robust economic boost and establish hemp as a lucrative cash crop in Illinois agriculture,” according to Burke’s email.
+“From farming and processing to construction and research, this new industry will provide a robust economic boost and establish hemp as a lucrative cash crop in Illinois agriculture,” Burke’s email said.

 Hemp grows to maturity in a few months, making it a rapidly renewable resource without requiring decades of growing trees.